Application information

 Yes, definitely!
 Just like the varied backgrounds of Members of Parliament, interns hail from a variety of academic disciplines.
 A demonstrated interest in politics is definite must, as is a commitment to teamwork and respect for others.

-Can I apply again next year?
+Can I apply again if I wasn’t selected before?

+Absolutely!
 Many interns had previously applied at least once before being accepted.

 I did not get an email confirming my registration account.
 How can I get this email?